scriptburn/person-matcher/README.md

 ## 👩‍💻 Author

-Created by [Your Name] — a passionate AI + Web developer from India 🇮🇳
+Created by Rajneesh ojha— a passionate AI + Web developer from India 🇮🇳
 Drop a ⭐ if this project helped you!

 ---